 longitudinal studies, time-independent variables related to individuals

-(level-2 units), such as sex or the baseline variable ravens
+(level-2 units), such as sex or the baseline variable ravens, may be

 affected by missing data.
 We can impute any missing level-2 values